Famotidine hepatotoxicity

 Famotidine may interact with certain medications, such as ketoconazole, atazanavir, and dasatinib, affecting their effectiveness.

-See also Famotidine in uk
+See also Famotidine and promethazine

 Mechanism of Action